devnich/python-programming/README.md

 type(data.columns)
 ```

 - You can convert data between NumPy arrays, Series, and DataFrames
--   You can read data into any of the data structures from files or from
-    standard Python containers
+- You can read data into any of the data structures from files or from standard Python containers

 ## **(Optional) Beginner Challenge**

-1. Read the data in `gapminder_gdp_americas.csv` into a variable called
-    `americas` and display its summary statistics.
+1. Read the data in `gapminder_gdp_americas.csv` into a variable called `americas` and display its summary statistics.
-2. After reading the data for the Americas, use `help(americas.head)`
-    and `help(americas.tail)` to find out what `DataFrame.head` and
+2. After reading the data for the Americas, use `help(americas.head)` and `help(americas.tail)` to find out what `DataFrame.head` and `DataFrame.tail` do.
-    `DataFrame.tail` do.
     1. How can you display the first three rows of this data?
     2. How can you display the last three columns of this data?
-(Hint:
-        You may need to change your view of the data).
+(Hint: You may need to change your view of the data).
-3. As well as the `read_csv` function for reading data from a file,
-    Pandas provides a `to_csv` function to write DataFrames to files.
-    Applying what you've learned about reading from files, write one of
-    your DataFrames to a file called `processed.csv`.
-You can use `help`
-    to get information on how to use `to_csv`.
+3. As well as the `read_csv` function for reading data from a file, Pandas provides a `to_csv` function to write DataFrames to files.
+Applying what you’ve learned about reading from files, write one of your DataFrames to a file called `processed.csv`.
+You can use `help` to get information on how to use `to_csv`.

 ### Solution